May 10, 2021

 I have worked on an improved version for importing a Jira filter into Microsoft Power BI.

-The main advantage of the new approach is that it will import only the fields as defined in your filter columns and also the expanding and renaming from internal field names to display names is done automatically.
+The main advantage of the new approach is that it will import only the fields as defined in your filter columns and also the expanding and renaming from field Ids to real field names is done automatically.
 (WYSIWYG)

 This post was also cross-shared on LinkedIn here.
 You can follow comments and reactions there.